-Quebec, known to many as Canada’s French speaking province, is celebrated for its flamboyant Joie-de-Vivre, old world charm, and some of the hottest LGBTQ2+ celebrations on the planet.
+Quebec, Canada’s French speaking province is world-renowned for its delightful Joie-de-Vivre, old world charm, and some of the hottest LGBTQ+ celebrations on the planet.

 A visit to Quebec City, the charming capital city, is often compared to a visit to Europe, without leaving North America.
 Centuries of history and romance can be felt throughout the cobblestone streets of Vieux-Québec (old Quebec), which is also a UNESCO World Heritage Site.

 LGBTQ+ nightlife in Quebec City is focused in the Saint-Jean-Baptiste neighbourhood, anchored by the largest and most famous Le Drague Cabaret Club, and nearby Bar St. Matthews is popular with the levi/leather/bear scene.
 Rainbow flags are also visible at many other bars, pubs and businesses in the area, welcoming LGBTQ+ visitors on a regular basis.
 The Quebec City Pride Festival (Fête Arc-en-ciel de Québec) is a colourful four day event that takes place over the Labour Day weekend each year, complete with drag queens, community march and parties galore!

-Fierté Montréal Pride is the largest LGBTQ2+ francophone celebration of Pride in the world.
-With over 200 activities anchored by their world-renowned gay village, Le Village, this event is high on the list for many international LGBTQ2+ travellers.
-Festivities run from August 3 – 13, 2023.
+FFierté Montréal Pride is the largest LGBTQ+ francophone celebration of Pride in the world.
+With over 200 activities anchored by their world-renowned gay village, Le Village, the festivities run from August 3 – 13, 2023.
 Check out the following resources for more.